dev-bootcamp-2019/final-project-hansenlin/README.md

 truffle test
 ```

-After the test runs, you will see two addresses are printed out near the top.
+After the test runs, you will see two addresses printed out to the terminal window at the start of the first test.
 Open final-project-hansenlin/ui/src/client/actions/index.js and copy the first address to the value of `"logic"` on line 7 and paste the second address to the value of `"factoraddress"` on line 8.

 Open a new terminal tab and cd to final-project-hansenlin/ and run the following command: